sudorook/fonts-jambo/README.md

 ### Iosevka

 The configuration file used to generate all the fonts is available in `src/`.
-It was used to build using Iosevka 19.0.1.

 The `jambo-mono` build plan corresponds to the TTF files in this repository, and the `jambo-mono-tall` rules will build a variant with slightly taller